cbeck88/ver-stub-rs/README.md

 This is very similar to the `ver-stub patch` approach, but has a few differences:

-* You can pass aditional flags to objcopy if you want to, like `--strip-all` or other section update operations, and do it all in one shot.
+* You can pass additional flags to objcopy if you want to, like `--strip-all` or other section update operations, and do it all in one shot.
 * If you are cross-compiling, you don't have to specify the path `target/<triple>/release` because `cargo objcopy` works it out automatically for you, which might be nicer.